Merseyrail: Fleet

-Merseyrail took over the fleet of Class 507 and 508 units from previous operator Arriva Trains Merseyside, all of which have since been withdrawn.
+Merseyrail took over the fleet of Class 507 and 508 units from previous operator Arriva Trains Merseyside, which were refurbished by Alstom at Eastleigh Works between 2003 and 2005.
+The Class 507 and 508 have all since been withdrawn,the Class 508s in January 2024 and the Class 507s in November 2024.
 In 2020, rolling-stock manufacturer Stadler Rail delivered the first of a new fleet of 53 trains, designated Class 777, based on their Stadler METRO platform.
 Merseytravel has an option to purchase up to 60 additional units could be exercised if services are extended to new destinations such as Helsby, Skelmersdale or Wrexham.

 The first Class 777 unit entered into service on the Northern line on 23 January 2023.
 Initially they were being used on the Kirkby route, followed by the Ormskirk route.
 The trains were introduced to the Wirral line, Ormskirk, Southport and Hunts Cross routes in late 2023.
 A small portion of the fleet are BEMUs, with these operating the services to Headbolt Lane station in Kirkby.

-Merseyrail's fleet are maintained and stabled at Kirkdale TMD, which is Stadler's United Kingdom headquarters, and additionally units are stabled at Birkenhead North TMD, and Southport Carriage Holding Sidings.
+Merseyrail's fleet is maintained and stabled at Kirkdale TMD, Stadler's United Kingdom headquarters, and additionally units are stabled at Birkenhead North TMD, and Southport Carriage Holding Sidings.

 During Merseyrail's history, there were several other depots, such as Hall Road TMD and Birkenhead Central TMD.